Introduction - the golden copy concept

 - Use the List Selector to locate who you want to make a Volume Librarian (this can be an individual person, a Team, or a combination of both)

-In addition to assigning Volume Librarians, Category Librarians can do the following actions on Volumes in their Categories:
+In addition to assigning Volume Librarians, Category Librarians can also do a variety of other actions via the action menu, including:

 - Edit Visibility (viewing permissions)